jeetain/FHMCAnalysis/README.md

 wp.patch_all_windows(seq)
 ```

-+ Then Use histogram modules to perform reweighting, phase behavior calculations, etc. on the composite result.nc file.
++ Then use histogram modules to perform reweighting, phase behavior calculations, etc. on the composite result.nc file.
 See, e.g. moments.histogram.one_dim.ntot.gc_hist for simulations performed where N_{tot} was used as the order parameter.

 ```
 mu_ref = [0.0, 0.0]